 How do you manage calories successfully to burn belly fat?
 The answer may seem simple, but it is not.
-A calorie is a unit of energy and can define food, activities, body weight, and body fat.
-During week six, April 30, 2018, of my fat loss journey, I managed calories to turn fat loss into a science.
-Many people also read how to burn belly fat by reducing calories and increasing activities – week 5.
+A calorie is an energy unit and can define food, activities, body weight, and body fat.
+During week six, April 30, 2018, I managed calories to turn the fat loss into a science of my fat loss journey.

 Some measurements you can track calories with :

 - Total daily energy expenditure

 - Non-Exercise Activity Thermogenic

 I usually use food, activity, and body calories to track.
 It does not matter which one you choose because they are all connected and affect each other.
 For example, eating fewer calories will reduce your body weight and Basal Metabolic Rate calories.
 An essential calorie to track is your diet calories, but activity calories and body calories also affect your look.

 Diet calories that burn and store belly fat

 During week six, I was able to meet my nutritional goals with an average of 1167 calories.
 My meals were 61% protein, 19% fat, and 20% carbohydrates.
 The fiber I ate was 27% of the carbs I ate, and the sugar I ate was 90% of the fiber I ate.
 During week six, I met my nutritional goals, with an average of 1167 calories.

 My meals were 61% protein, 19% fat, and 20% carbohydrates.
 The fiber I ate was 27% of the carbs I ate, and the sugar I ate was 90% of the fiber I ate.